-The Chamber’s Board of Directors is comprised of both private sector and public sector representatives, working together to provide strategic direction and oversee governance of the Chamber’s activities in order to deliver our mission statement - “To support our Members and the community to enhance the economic success of St Helens businesses and people”.
+The Chamber’s Board of Directors is comprised of both private sector and public sector representatives, working together to provide strategic direction and oversee governance of the Chamber’s activities in order to deliver our mission “To be an inspiring social enterprise creating opportunity and success in our community”.

 The Chamber is a unique organisation delivering a diverse range of support on behalf of our Members, representing your views, lobbying on your behalf and delivering business support and training services.
 Board Members play a key role in ensuring these services are the ones which will best support the local economy and meet the needs of local businesses and the local workforce.
 Our current Board Members bring a wide range of skills and experience to the Board and represent both large and smaller companies within the Borough.